- We expect good sportsmanship to be followed at all times by coaches, players, parents and referees.

 - Grades 1-4 will show up to a 4 goal differential for a final score.

-- For games with more than a 6 goal differential, as long as games are running on time, it will be up to the losing team to decide if the game continues past the midpoint of the 2nd half.
+- 5th grade and below: It will be up to the losing coach to decide if the game continues past the midpoint of the 2nd half.
 If games are not running on time, the referees will be instructed to call the game at the midpoint of the 2nd half.